National Fund for the Development of Arts and Crafts: Criticism

 In the early 2000s, President Vicente Fox nearly shut down the agency, stating that it was not living up to goals, particularly in the selling of crafts purchased from artisans.
 More recently, FONART has been criticized for failing to conform sufficiently to federal transparency in information laws, including the lack of publication of mandatory information on its website.

 Efforts to protect Mexican crafts

 Another effort by FONART concerns the protection of Mexican handcrafts from cheaper imports, especially those from China and other parts of Asia.
 FONART has asked the Congress of Mexico for the right to fine companies that import Asian imitations of Mexican crafts.
 Another proposal is to register regional and craft trademarks to ensure that genuine Mexican crafts are marked as such at the national and international level.
 Currently, thirty three crafts have this type of trademark at the state level.
-These include the crafts made in Oaxacan locales such as San Bartolo Coyotepec, Santo Tomás Jalietza, Teotitlán del Valle and San Martín Tilcajete.
+These include the crafts made in Oaxacan locales such as San Bartolo Coyotepec, Santo Tomás Jalieza, Teotitlán del Valle and San Martín Tilcajete.